wp-plugins/orbisius-member-only-downloads-for-s2member/readme.txt

 Go to http://club.orbisius.com and post suggestions in our forum for new features that you'd like to see in this plugin or its extensions.

 == Changelog ==

+= 1.0.2 =
+* Tested with WP 4.1
+* Removed the Updater code that was supposed to be present only in Orbisius Premium plugins.
+Thanks WP Plugins team for the notice.

 = 1.0.1 =
 * Fixed a typo in readme